Flying240/Emails-Store--__MERN-Full-Stack-Web-development/readme.md

 # EmailsStore:-
-    A full satck MERN application where a user can store Multiple Users their name, email and age. he can add Create, Update, Delete User and Show all users.
+### A full satck MERN application where a user can store Multiple Users their name, email and age.
+User can add Create, Update, Delete User and Show all users.

     First Type your mongo URL here in /backend .env file  URI (refer to this to get one:- https://www.youtube.com/watch?v=jZ5MbbXbs7A)